Time-Frequency Analysis and Coorbit Spaces of Operators: Introduction

 where $\varphi_0$ is the Gaussian.
 Modulation spaces and their various generalisations have been studied extensively, and surveys and monographs can be found in \cite{jakob18} \cite{benyimodspaces} \cite{grochenigtfa}.
-The properties and utility of these function spaces are too broad to hope to cover, but of particular interest to our work is that these spaces are the Coorbit spaces \cite{feich89i} \cite{feich89ii} of the projective unitary representation of the reduced Weyl-Heisenberg group, and as such have (among others) the following properties: \begin{enumerate} \item All $g\in L^2(\mathbb{R}^d)$ that satisfy the condition $V_g g \in L^1_v(\mathbb{R}^{2d})$, generate the same modulation spaces $M^{p,q}_m$ as windows, and their norms are equivalent. \item (\textit{Correspondence Principle}) Given an atom $g$ as above, there is an isometric isomorphism $M^{p,q}_m \cong \{F\in L^{p,q}_m(\mathbb{R}^{2d}): F = F \natural V_g g\}$ (where $\natural$ is the twisted convolution discussed below), given by $V_g g$. \end{enumerate} In this work we examine spaces of operators exhibiting similar properties, by introducing an STFT with operator window and argument, returning an operator valued function on phase space.
-The concept of an STFT for operators is not a new one.
-In \cite{balasz2019}, the authors consider the wavelet transform for the representation $\pi(z)\otimes\pi(z)$ on $\mathcal{HS}=L^2(\mathbb{R}^d)\otimes L^2(\mathbb{R}^d)$ to examine kernel theorems for coorbit spaces.
-This entails using the standard scalar valued construction for the coorbit spaces defined by the wavelets transform, giving quite different spaces to our approach.
-On the other hand nor are vector-valued reproducing kernel Hilbert spaces in time-frequency analysis a new concept.
-In \cite{balan00} and \cite{abreau10} an STFT is constructed for vectors of functions, which results in a direct sum of Gabor spaces.
-Our work differs from these in that windows, arguments and resulting output of the operator STFT are all operators.
+The properties and utility of these function spaces are too broad to hope to cover, but of particular interest to our work is that these spaces are the coorbit spaces \cite{feich89i} \cite{feich89ii} of the projective unitary representation of the reduced Weyl-Heisenberg group, and as such have (among others) the following properties: \begin{enumerate} \item All $g\in L^2(\mathbb{R}^d)$ that satisfy the condition $V_g g \in L^1_v(\mathbb{R}^{2d})$, generate the same modulation spaces $M^{p,q}_m(\mathbb{R}^{d})$ as windows, and their norms are equivalent. \item (\textit{Correspondence Principle}) Given an atom $g$ as above, there is an isometric isomorphism $M^{p,q}_m(\mathbb{R}^{d}) \cong \{F\in L^{p,q}_m(\mathbb{R}^{2d}): F = F \natural V_g g\}$ (where $\natural$ is the twisted convolution discussed below), given by $V_g$.
+Note that the later are reproducing kernel Banach spaces. \end{enumerate} There is a vast body of contributions to the theory of coorbit spaces, e.g. \cite{bagr17,chol11,hovo21}.
+In this work we examine spaces of operators exhibiting similar properties, by introducing an STFT with operator window and argument, returning an operator-valued function on phase space.
+One motivation comes from \cite{Dorf21}, where local structures of a data set $\mathcal{D}=\{f_1,...,f_N\}$ were identified via mapping the data points of functions $f_i$ on $\mathbb{R}^d$ to rank-one operators $f_i\otimes f_i$, and constructing the data operator $S_{\mathcal{D}}=\sum_{i=1}^N f_i\otimes f_i$.
+Hence, it would be of interest to compare to data sets $\mathcal{D}$ and $\mathcal{D}^\prime$ via its respective data operators $S_\mathcal{D}$ and $S_{\mathcal{D}^\prime}$.
+Another source of inspiration is the work \cite{keyl16}, where operator analogues of the Schwartz class of functions and of the space of tempered distributions have been introduced and their basic theory has been developed along the lines of the function/distribution case.